threefoldtech/tfchain/graphql/processor-chart/README.md

 ## Install chart with helm

-Create a PersistentVolumeClaim for the database named `db-claim-processor`.
+Create PersistentVolumeClaims for the database if wanted and reference the name in your values file in the `volume.existingpersistentVolumeClaim` property.

 ```sh
 cd tfchain/graphql/processor-chart